stennety/mywebsite/_posts/2017-04-17-monitoring-your-internet-speed-with-resin-io-and-datadog.md

 {% gist davidmerrick/3c5a499c26daa9b29264896af658bcd3 %}
 3. cd into this repo, add a remote for your Resin.io project, and push to it:
 {% gist davidmerrick/42b88791faa4966731f1532d862bb3c5 %}
 4. Your app will deploy, your Raspberry Pi will download it from Resin, and very soon you'll have data flowing into your DataDog dashboard for monitoring your Internet speeds.
+Knowledge is power!

 ## IMPORTANT